knpuniversity/php-beginner-series/knpu/system-setup.rst

 So what do you think will happen if we rename this file to ``contact.html`` and access it in the browser?
 Will the PHP code run?
 Will it just disappear?

 When we try it, we get what *seems* like a blank page.
-But in you view the HTML source, there's our PHP code!
+But if you view the HTML source, there's our PHP code!
 Because the file didn't end in ``.php``, our web server software simply returned the raw, unprocesssed file.
-The only reason we didn't see it at first is that the opening PHP tag looks like a broken HTML tag, so our browser tries to process it.
+The only reason we didn't see it at first is that the opening PHP tag looks like broken HTML, so our browser tries to process it.

 Setting up Your Computer
 ------------------------